-Areas of study and set works:
+Areas of Study and Set Works

-- Instrumental Music 1700-1820 - Third movement from Brandenberg

-Concerto No. 5 by J. S. Bach

-- Pathetique' Sonata No. 8 for Piano by Beethoven

-Vocal Music

-- 'Music for a While' by Henry Purcell - 'Killer Queen' from Sheer Heart Attack by Queen

-Music for Stage and Screen

-- 'Defying Gravity' from Wicked by Stephen Schwartz - 'Main Title' and 'Rebel Blockade Runner' from Star Wars Episode IV by John Williams
+- Instrumental Music 1700-1820 - Third movement from Brandenburg Concerto No. 5 by J. S. Bach - Pathetique' Sonata No. 8 for Piano by Beethoven - Vocal Music - 'Music for a While' by Henry Purcell - 'Killer Queen' from Sheer Heart Attack by Queen - Music for Stage and Screen - 'Defying Gravity' from Wicked by Stephen Schwartz - 'Main Title' and 'Rebel Blockade Runner' from Star Wars Episode IV by John Williams - Fusions - 'Release' from Volume 2: Release by Afro Celt Sound System - 'Samba em Preludio' from Esperanza by Esperanza Spalding

-Fusions

-- 'Release' from Volume 2: Release by Afro Celt Sound System - 'Samba em Preludio' from Esperanza by Esperanza Spalding

-To undertake the course, pupils need to either play an instrument or be a competent singer ideally at ABRSM grade 4 standard or higher.
-Pupils on the course are encouraged to take part in extra-curricular activities offered, such as senior choir, chamber choir, chamber orchestra or other ensembles.
+To undertake the course, pupils need to either play an instrument or be a competent singer ideally at ABRSM Grade 4 standard or higher.
+Pupils on the course are encouraged to take part in co-curricular music activities offered, such as Senior Chamber Choir, Chamber Orchestra, or other ensembles.
 It is necessary to take Music GCSE if a pupil is thinking of studying the A-Level course.
 Those studying Music GCSE are entitled to a place on the annual school music tour.